Does your thumb ache when gripping objects or scrolling on your phone?

 - Wrist pain that feels like a mild sprain

-These symptoms often start as minor annoyances and may worsen with activities that require precision grip, pressure, or frequent thumb movement.
+These symptoms often start as minor annoyances and worsen with activities that require a precise grip, pressure, or frequent thumb movement.

 -